outofcoffee/imposter/docs/configuration.md

 For more advanced scenarios, you can also control Imposter's responses using JavaScript or Groovy scripts.

 See the [Scripting](scripting.md) section for more information.

+## Resource matching performance

+Resource matching is typically the fastest method of providing conditional responses.
+This is the case for request properties such as headers, query parameters, path parameters, path and HTTP method.
+In the case of using [JsonPath to query the request body](./request_matching.md) to conditionally match resources, however, the body must be parsed, which is computationally expensive and will result in lower performance.